Hinge now wants to know how your date went so it can make better matches

 “It’s something we’ve been wanting to do for a while,” Hinge CEO and founder Justin McLeod told VentureBeat in a phone interview.
 “It’s kind of crazy that when you think about it, that these dating apps can only track so far as people matching on the app, when most of these matches ultimately don’t turn into dates, and then [we] have no idea how these dates went.”

 So far, the amount of information Hinge is collecting is still very surface level.
 Users aren’t asked to say specifically what they liked about the date.
-McLeod said that when Hinge began testing the feature this summer, it asked users more follow-up questions — but found that “the results were pretty consistent.
+McLeod said that when Hinge began testing the feature this summer, it asked users more follow-up questions — but found that “the results were pretty consistent.”
 He said “chemistry and conversation is what makes a date go well or what makes a date not go well, and we felt like we didn’t need to keep asking that over and over.”

 With the impending arrival of Facebook dating, swiping apps like Hinge and its competitors Tinder, Bumble, and Coffee Meets Bagel are facing increasing pressure to differentiate themselves.
 (Online dating conglomerate Match Group owns both Hinge and Tinder).